 This feature is available to customers whose subscription includes the Terminus Hub.

 What are Global Filters?

 Global filters are a powerful feature within the Terminus platform that allow users to segment and prioritize data across the platform.
-Global filters can be applied to your Dashboards, Campaign Analytics, and Opportunity Insights views to better understand the impact of your marketing and sales activities across key business segments.
+Global filters can be applied to your Account Hub, Dashboards, Campaign Analytics, and Opportunity Insights views to better understand the impact of your marketing and sales activities across key business segments.

 Global filters are grouped into six categories: Account List, Account, People, Campaign, Opportunity, and Terminus.